What to Know about CA SB-9

-“SB 9, the California Housing Opportunity and More Efficiency (“HOME”) Act, facilitates the process for homeowners to subdivide their current residential lot or build a duplex.
-State law currently provides for the creation of accessory dwelling units by local ordinance, or, if a local agency has not adopted an ordinance, by ministerial approval, in accordance with specified standards and conditions.
-SB 9 allows for ministerial approval, without discretionary review or hearings, of duplex residential development on single-family zoned parcels.
+“SB 9, the California Housing Opportunity and More Efficiency (“HOME”) Act, facilitate the process for homeowners to subdivide their current residential lot or build a duplex.
+State law currently provides for the creation of accessory dwelling units by local ordinance or, if a local agency has not adopted a rule, by ministerial approval, by specified standards and conditions.
+SB 9 allows for pastoral support of duplex residential development on single-family zoned parcels without discretionary review or hearings.

-The project may not be located within a historic district or property included on the State Historic Resources Inventory or within a site that is designated as a city or county landmark or historic property pursuant to local ordinance.
-A local agency may impose objective zoning standards, subdivision standards, and design standards unless they would preclude either of the two units from being at least 800 square feet in floor area.
+The project may not be located within a historic district or property included on the State Historic Resources Inventory or within a site designated as a city or county landmark or historic property under local ordinance.
+A local agency may impose objective zoning, subdivision, and design standards unless they preclude the two units from being at least 800 square feet in floor area.

 No setback may be required for an existing structure or a structure constructed in the same location and dimensions as an existing structure.
-In other circumstances, a local agency may require a setback of up to four feet (4’) from the side and rear lot lines.
-Off-street parking of up to one (1) space per unit may be required by the local agency, except if the project is located within a half-mile walking distance of a high-quality transit corridor or a major transit stop, or if there is a car share vehicle within one block of the parcel.
-If a local agency makes a written finding that a project would create a specific, adverse impact upon public health and safety or the environment without a feasible way to mitigate such impact, the agency still may deny the housing project.
+In other circumstances, a local agency may require a setback of up to four feet (4′) from the side and rear lot lines.
+Off-street parking of up to one (1) space per unit may be required by the local agency, except if the project is located within a half-mile walking distance of a high-quality transit corridor or a major transit stop or if there is a car share vehicle within one block of the parcel.
+Suppose a local agency makes a written finding that a project would create a specific, adverse impact on public health and safety or the environment without feasible mitigation.
+In that case, the agency may still deny the housing project.

-A local agency must require that rental of a unit created pursuant to SB 9 be for a term longer than 30 days, thus preventing application of SB 9 to promote speculation in the short-term rental market.
+A local agency must require that the rental of a unit created under SB 9 be for a term longer than 30 days, thus preventing the application of SB 9 to promote speculation in the short-term rental market.

 Projects that meet the SB 9 requirements must be approved by a local agency ministerially and are not subject to the California Environmental Quality Act (“CEQA”).

-SB 9 also allows for qualifying lot splits to be approved ministerially upon meeting the bill requirements.
-Each parcel may not be smaller than forty (40%) percent of the original parcel size and each parcel must be at least one thousand two hundred (1,200) square feet in size unless permitted by local ordinance.
-The parcel must also be limited to residential use.
-Neither the owner of the parcel being subdivided nor any person acting in concert with the owner may have previously subdivided an adjacent parcel using a lot split as provided for in SB 9.
-The applicant must also provide an affidavit that the applicant intends to use one of the housing units as a principal residence for at least three (3) years from the date of approval.
+SB 9 also allows qualifying lot splits to be approved ministerially upon meeting the bill requirements.
+Each parcel may not be smaller than forty (40%) percent of the original parcel size, and each lot must be at least one thousand two hundred (1,200) square feet in length unless permitted by local ordinance.
+The property must also be limited to residential use.
+Neither the property owner being subdivided nor any person acting in concert with the owner may have previously subdivided an adjacent property using a lot split as provided in SB 9.
+The applicant must also provide an affidavit that the applicant intends to use one of the housing units as a principal residence for at least three (3) years from the approval date.

 A local agency may not condition its approval of a project under SB 9 upon a right-of-way dedication, any off-site improvements, or correction of nonconforming zoning conditions.
 The local agency is not required to approve more than two (2) units on a parcel.
 The local agency may require easements for public services and facilities and access to the public right-of-way.